 Shifting occurs within column boundaries that you can change.
-Default column boundaries are established by edit, based on the data "type".
-The default boundaries are normally the first and last columns where source text may be entered for the particular programming language.
+Default column boundaries are established by edit, based on the data set "type" (lowest level qualifier of the data set name).
+The The default boundaries are normally the first and last columns where source text may be entered for the particular programming language.
 See the BOUNDS command for a discussion of default boundaries and the procedures for changing them.